madebyraygun/craft-component-library/README.md

 ## Components
 Library components are just `twig` templates that are stored in the component library directory.
 The component library browser will automatically detect and make them available anywhere in your craft templates.
+The handle for each component is defined by the path of the component inside the library.

-For example, if you have a directory `library/button` that contains a `button.twig` file you can include it in your templates using the `@component` alias.
-The directory structure would look like:
+For example, if you have a `button` component stored in the following directory:
 ```
 .
 └── library/
     └── button/
         └── button.twig
 ```
-And you would include it in your templates using its handle:
+You can include it in your templates using its handle:
 ```twig
   {% include '@button/button' %}
 ```

 ## Aliases and Handles
-The path of each component inside the library is what defines its handle.
+When dealing with complex component libraries it can be useful to define aliases for directories and make handles shorter to include components.

 So for the following directory structure:
 ```
 .